btrettel/flt/to-do.md

         - enable/disable GA optimization
         - In the current setup, the operator for the bounds is unclear, whether `>`/`<` or `>=`/`<=`.
         - generate variable declarations and namelist statement only for namelist output
+        - conditionally required variables
+            - Can use a `select case` statement on an `integer` variable and list conditionally required variables in each `case`.
+            - Make any dependent variable return an error if assigned and the dependent variable is not correct.
+                - If unclear, for example: If `VAR = 1` but `x` can only be set for `VAR = 2`, return an error if `x` is not the default.
+This can be done for required and optional variables.
     - input file
         - `x_stdev` variable (replace `x` with variable name)
             - Use <https://en.wikipedia.org/wiki/Bhatia%E2%80%93Davis_inequality> to check if you have both upper and lower bounds.